moses7054/solana-scripts-q226/README.md

 ### 1. Add your wallet

-Place your devnet wallet keypair file at the project root:
+Place your devnet wallet keypair at the project root:

 ```
 root/
-└── devnet-wallet.json   ← here
+└── devnet-wallet.json
 ```

-It should be a JSON array of numbers, e.g. `[174, 23, ...]`.

 ### 2. Install dependencies